 NANO 120A.
 NanoEngineering System Design I (4) Principles of product design and the design process.
 Application and integration of technologies in the design and production of nanoscale components.
 Engineering economics.
 Initiation of team design projects to be completed in NANO 120B.
 Prerequisites: NANO 110.

 NANO 120B.
 NanoEngineering System Design II (4) Principles of product quality assurance in design and production.
 Professional ethics.
 Safety and design for the environment.
 Culmination of team design projects initiated in NANO 120A with a working prototype designed for a real engineering application.
 Prerequisites: NANO 120A.

 NANO 134.
 Polymeric Materials (4) (Cross-listed with CENG 134 and CHEM 134) Foundations of polymeric materials.
 Topics: structure of polymers; mechanisms of polymer synthesis; characterization methods using calorimetric, mechanical, rheological, and X-ray-based techniques; and electronic, mechanical, and thermodynamic properties.
 Special classes of polymers: engineering plastics, semiconducting polymers, photoresists, and polymers for medicine.
-Students may only receive credit for one of the following: CENG 134, CHEM 134, NANO 134.
+Students may only receive credit for one of the following: CENG 134, CHEM 134, or NANO 134.
 Prerequisites: CHEM 6C and PHYS 2C.

 NANO 141A.
 Engineering Mechanics I: Analysis of Equilibrium (4) Newton's laws.
 Concepts of force and moment vector.
 Free body diagrams.
 Internal and external forces.
 Equilibrium of concurrent, coplanar, and three-dimensional system of forces.
 Equilibrium analysis of structural systems, including beams, trusses, and frames.
 Equilibrium problems with friction.
 Prerequisites: MATH 20C and PHYS 2A.

 NANO 141B: Engineering Mechanics II: Analysis of Motion (4)